 The Representative Office of Rossotrudnichestvo in India unites five Russian Centers of Science and Culture (RCSC) in New Delhi, Mumbai, Kolkata, Chennai and Trivandrum.
-The main representative office of Rossotrudnichestvo is situated in the RCSC in New Delhi, which celebrated its 45th anniversary in 2010, the rest of the RCSCs are its branches.
+The main representative office of Rossotrudnichestvo is situated in the RCSC in New Delhi, which celebrated its 55th anniversary in 2020, the rest of the RCSCs are its branches.

-The activities aimed at introduction of Indian society to the external policy of Russia are among the uppermost in the information work of the Representative Office and its branches.
-Delivering major international events with the participation of prominent politicians and public policy figures, military persons and scientists from Russia and other countries is significant work form in this regard.
+The introduction of Indian society to the external policy of Russia is an important part of the informational work of the Representative Office and its branches.
+In this regard delivering major international events with the participation of prominent politicians and public policy figures, military persons and scientists from Russia and other countries is a significant part of work of the Representative Office.
 For example, in March 2010, the Kolkata RCSC participated in organizing an online conference with the Prime Minister of the Russian Federation Vladimir V. Putin, who was on his working visit in India.
 The conference connected expert audience from the financial hub of India – Mumbai, the electronic industry hub – Bangalore, and the cultural hub of the country – Kolkata.
-THE major public events dedicated to the Victory Day, the anniversary of establishment of diplomatic relations between Russia and India as well as events concerned with topics related to political and economic situation in Russia, global security, development of global institutions, such as the UN and BRIC, are held on a regular basis.
+Major public events dedicated to the Victory Day, the Russia-India diplomatic relations establishment anniversary as well as events related to political and economic situation in Russia, global security, development of global institutions such as the UN and BRIC are held on a regular basis.

-The Russian Centers of Science and Culture hold music festivals, film shows, art and photo exhibitions, as well as organize performances of Russian folk groups and renowned artists.
-One-off event of the cultural life of the capital of India in 2010 was the exhibition of Russian art of XIX – XX centuries “Russian Winter” from the State Russian Museum collection (St.Petersburg), commemorating the 45th anniversary of the RCSC in New Delhi, the only one on the history of Russia-India cultural relations.
-The original works of Boris Kustodiev, Alexey Savrasov, Konstantin Makovsky, PetreGruzinski, Igor Grabar, and other Russian masters were displayed there.
+All Russian Centers of Science and Culture hold music festivals, film shows, art and photo exhibitions as well as organize performances of Russian folk groups and renowned artists.
+A unique event of India's capital cultural life in 2010 was the exhibition of Russian art of XIX – XX centuries “Russian Winter” from the State Russian Museum collection (St.Petersburg).
+The only one in history of Russia-India cultural relation exhibition commemorated the 45th anniversary of the RCSC in New Delhi.
+The exhibition performed original works of Boris Kustodiev, Alexey Savrasov, Konstantin Makovsky, Petre Gruzinski, Igor Grabar and other Russian masters.

 Russia and India have been strategic partners for more than ten years.
 The intensity of Russia-India cooperation which has been developing steadily and constructively is passed onto the Representative Office and makes it move towards the latest trends in bilateral relationship, which can be now characterized as “privileged strategic partnership”.